 A warrant clinic plays a crucial role in providing second chances to individuals with outstanding warrants, particularly for non-violent offenses, missed court dates, or minor infractions.

-View #SecondChancesInAction events hosted by partner organizations taking place across the U.S below!
+View #SecondChancesInAction #FairChancesInAction events hosted by partner organizations taking place across the U.S below!

 Want to have your event listed?
 Follow these simple steps below: